Kerala Police: A model policing paradigm in handling COVID-19

 The State Police Chief, who was a part of the daily consultation and State level review meetings, gave correct and valuable inputs to the Crisis management Committee, in taking the right decisions on any emerging issue.

 The war against the crisis continues, but the Kerala police has sure stood out with its unique style and innovative functioning.
-The steps taken by the force has ensured that it it is one of the best forces in the country and also a globally acclaimed one.
+The steps taken by the force has ensured that it is one of the best forces in the country and also a globally acclaimed one.